-- Paul felt the need to keep stressing to the Galatians he was telling the truth.
-He was not lying. - He was trying to undo the accusations against him so the Galatians would receive his pure gospel message. - 21 Then I went into the regions of Syria and Cilicia. - After meeting with Peter, Paul went back to Syria and then on to Cilicia, which is modern-day Turkey.
+- Paul feels the need to keep stressing to the Galatians he is telling the truth.
+He is not lying. - He is trying to undo the accusations against him so the Galatians will receive his pure gospel message.

+21 Then I went into the regions of Syria and Cilicia.

+• After meeting with Peter, Paul goes back to Syria and then on to Cilicia, which is modern-day Turkey.

-- 22 I was still unknown by sight to the churches of Judea which were in Christ; - 23 but only, they kept hearing, "He who once persecuted us is now preaching the faith which he once tried to destroy." - 24 And they were glorifying God because of me.
+22 I was [still] unknown by sight to the churches of Judea which were in Christ;

+23 but only, they kept hearing, "He who once persecuted us is now preaching the faith which he once tried to destroy."

+24 And they were glorifying God because of me.